jenyaMi/Curiosity-exploration-in-Vizdoom/README.md

 * tf_slim

 ## Running code
 Use the command `python main.py` to start the training process.
-You can manage the training settings usiing special parameters (detailes are in utils/args.py file).
+You can manage the training settings using special parameters (detailes are in utils/args.py file).
 For instance, to train the agent to play "Deathmatch" scenario with RND exploration method:
 ```
 python main.py --scenario deathmatch --use_curiosity --RND --total_episodes 100